International Undergraduate Applicants

 North Central makes admission decisions on a rolling basis starting on October 1 for the next academic year.
 While there is no set deadline, we recommend the following priority deadlines for full consideration and to allow sufficient time for visa processing:

-Our academic calendar has three terms, and you can start your program in September or January.
-Most new students begin in September.
+Our academic calendar will have two semesters starting in August 2019, and you can start your program in August or January.
+Most new students begin in August.

 International Undergraduate Application